Oetzie/Form/README.md

 * `onAfterPost`, get triggered after a succeed form validation.

 **Example plugin with custom snippet:**

+The following code is a simple example how to use a custom snippet as plugin.
+The key of the in the `plugins` value is the name of the custom snippet thats needs to be triggerd.
 ```
 {'!Form' | snippet : [
     'plugins'               => [
         'mailchimp'             => [
-            'list'                  => 'The id of the MailChimp list',
+            'list_id'               => 'The id of the MailChimp list',
             'double_optin;          => true
         ]
     ]